 The Flirt: This person locks onto a target then spends the evening getting close, making inappropriate comments and even a bit handsy.

 The Blabbermouth: They are that one person who has kept their opinions to themselves all year, but as the festive spirit takes over their lips become unsealed.
 Suddenly their true feelings come pouring out from their unhappiness at missing a promotion to revealing company secrets.

 The Dark Horse: Day to day this person goes unnoticed in the office but at the Christmas bash their inner outrageous self is unleashed.
 They can be found dancing on tables or helping themselves to colleagues’ drinks.

 The Limpet: This one isn’t hard to spot, they’re the offices equivalent of the teachers pet – they will always be found stuck to the boss, laughing at his/her jokes, fawning over any business plan discussions and paying for the bosses drinks out of their own pocket.

 The Weeper: Personal problems don’t get left at the door for this individual, instead they wear their heart on their sleeve and spend the evening telling anyone who will listen their ‘woe is me’ tale and leave behind a trail of tear-stained tissues.

 The Dancer: This individual will own the dancefloor, however the moves they bust out may not necessarily be from this decade.

 The Organiser: They’ve organised the do with military precision, and if you have an issue with any of it, keep it to yourself as this person will soon be on your case.

-The Houdini: They seem up for plenty of festive frolics in the preceding days to the annual do, but once the party is underway they’re hard to find having sneak off early while the workforce descends into full party mode.
+The Houdini: They seem up for plenty of festive frolics in the preceding days to the annual do, but once the party is underway they’re hard to find having suck off early while the workforce descends into full party mode.